 A retinal detachment is a very serious condition that can cause blindness unless it is treated.
 As a person’s normal eye ages the vitreous gel contracts and then becomes more liquid.
 As the vitreous gel becomes more liquid it may pull on the retina and create a retinal tear (and then tear.)
 When fluid passes through a tear or hole in the retina tissue, it will lift the retina from the back of the eye creating a retinal detachment.

 If your eye doctor has been concerned about the health of your retina, getting proper patient education on this topic is crucial.
 You may be able to prevent blindness or serious problems if you have regular eye examinations.
-Warning signs of retinal detachments will include seeing flashing lights or floaters and even seeing patches of gray move across the spectrum of your vision.
+Warning signs of retinal detachments will include seeing flashing lights or floaters and even seeing patches of grey move across the spectrum of your vision.
 If the retina completely detaches from the back of the eye, your vision will drastically decrease.
 You may experience a dark cloud or curtain over your vision.
 If you are experiencing blurriness in the center of your vision you should seek the help of one of our retina specialists in the greater Atlanta area for immediate treatment.

 Because the retina is in the back of the eye and is not visible from the outside, special camera equipment is required for diagnosing a retinal detachment.
 The retina doctors at Thomas Eye Group will use a light magnification instrument to view the inside of the eye.
 When you have been diagnosed with a retinal detachment your doctor will suggest a particular treatment option.
 Listed below are a few treatment options that you can review.
 Please note that the expert retina surgeons at Thomas Eye Group have the experience and training to properly treat and diagnose retinal detachments.
 After your eye health examination, your doctor will discuss possible treatment options.